cyrilbkr/docker-testapp/Readme.md

 * cyrilbkr/testapp:3.0

-3.0 return a 500 Not found to simulate a bug in the app and automatic rollback Canary deployment examples
+3.0 return a http 5xx code to simulate a bug in the app and automatic rollback Canary deployment examples